kracr/pg-benchmark/README.md

 # PGBench documentation
+This document provides documentation for the first version of PGBench.
 PGBench is a Property Graph Benchmark that takes an RDF graph as input and converts it to a property graph.
 Further, it runs queries on two well known Graphstores: Neo4j and RedisGraph.

 ## Goal